clightning4j/btcli4j/README.md

 It is designed with mediator patter and each command inside the mediator can use esplora or bitcoind or a both in some cases.

-So, the plugin will support the complete backend with esplora(only) and the complete backend only with bitcoind or a join of the two option!
+So, the plugin will support the complete backend with esplora (only) and the complete backend only with bitcoind or a join of the two option!

 ## Network supported

-- [X] Bitcoin (Mainet and Testnet)
+- [X] Bitcoin (Mainet (Be cautious) and Testnet)
 - [X] Liquid

 ## Status